zaiisao/Documentation/en/Voice/start_call_audio_unity.md

 - `uid`: Integer.
 The unique ID of the local user.
 If you set `uid` as 0, the SDK automatically assigns one user ID and returns it in the `OnJoinChannelSuccessHandler` callback.

+ <div class="alert note">Once the user joins the channel, the user subscribes to the audio streams of all the other users in the channel by default, giving rise to usage and billing calculation.
+If you do not want to subscribe to a specified stream or all remote streams, call the <tt>Mute</tt> methods accordingly.</div>

 ```C#
 // Join a channel.
 mRtcEngine.JoinChannelByKey(null, channel, null, 0);